Medically reviewed by Kristin Hall, FNP

 This means that animal reproduction studies have shown adverse effects on fetuses, and that there is inadequate research regarding their safety in humans.
 However, the potential benefits of these medications may warrant their use during pregnancy in certain circumstances.

-If you are pregnant or breastfeeding, or plan to become pregnant in the future, it’s important to inform your healthcare provider if you’re currently prescribed Prozac (fluoxetine) or Zoloft (sertraline).
+If you are pregnant or breastfeeding, or plan to become pregnant in the future, it’s important to talk to your healthcare provider if you’re currently prescribed either Prozac, Zoloft or a generic equivalent or either medication.

 Prozac (fluoxetine) and Zoloft (sertraline) are both effective at treating depression.
 Research, including several studies, has shown that both medications produce improvements in people with major depression and anxious depression.

-One study specifically tested the clinical efficacy of fluoxetine, sertraline and another antidepressant, paroxetine, in 104 patients experiencing major depression and anxious depression, and found no significant differences in the effectiveness of each medication.
+One study tested the clinical efficacy of fluoxetine, sertraline and paroxetine, another SSRI, in 104 patients experiencing major depression and anxious depression, and found no significant differences in the effectiveness of each medication.

 As mentioned above, Prozac and Zoloft are also prescribed to treat several other disorders and conditions.
 If you’re being treated for something other than depression, one medication may be a more suitable choice than the other.

 There’s no “best” antidepressant for everyone.
-It’s normal and common to try several different antidepressants with your healthcare provider before settling on the medication that best suits your symptoms, needs and personal health.
+It’s common and normal to try several different antidepressants with your healthcare provider before settling on the medication that best suits your symptoms and needs as an individual.

 Many antidepressants are associated with weight gain.
 As SSRIs, both Prozac and Zoloft are less likely to cause significant weight gain than older types of antidepressant, such as tricyclic antidepressants and monoamine oxidase inhibitors (MAOIs).

-A separate study published in 2018 found that several of the most commonly prescribed SSRIs and other antidepressants, including the active ingredients in Prozac and Zoloft, caused a higher risk of weight gain during treatment.
+A separate study published in 2018 found that several of the most commonly prescribed SSRIs and other antidepressants, including the active ingredients in Prozac and Zoloft, were linked to an elevated risk of weight gain during treatment.

 If you are concerned about weight gain while using either antidepressant, talk to your healthcare provider.
-If suitable for you, your healthcare provider may be able to prescribe an antidepressant that’s less likely to cause weight gain.
+If suitable for you, your healthcare provider may be able to prescribe an antidepressant that’s less likely to cause weight gain or help you to manage your weight during treatment.

 Drinking alcohol while you use either Prozac or Zoloft is not recommended.
-The FDA labels for both medications specifically recommend not to drink alcohol while you are being treated with either medication.
+The FDA labels for both medications specifically recommend avoiding consuming any alcohol while you’re actively using either medication.

-In addition to affecting medication, drinking alcohol may increase your risk of experiencing side effects and/or worsen your depression.
+In addition to affecting the effectiveness of medication, drinking alcohol may increase your risk of experiencing side effects and/or worsen your depression.